 A directive approach

-Activity - Reflect on your own practice, use the checklist as comparison, what do you do already?
+Now you have watched the different communication styles, use the checklist to reflect on your own practice.
+What do you do already?
 What could you do more of?

 Dealing with resistance